-The public transport system in Hungary is comprehensive and expats will find it relatively easy and affordable to get around the country.
-Hungary's extensive transport system and stressful driving experiences mean that few expats buy cars.
-Most cities also have far-reaching bus and tram systems, whereas Budapest also has a metro system.
-Alternatively, bicycles are a popular means of getting around most cities, while taxis and select ride-sharing services allow expats even greater freedom of movement.
+The public transport system in Hungary is comprehensive, and expats will find it relatively easy and affordable to get around in the country.
+Most cities have far-reaching bus and tram systems, and Budapest also has a metro system.
+Alternatively, cycling is a popular means of getting around most cities, while taxis and select ride-sharing services allow expats even greater freedom of movement.

 Public transport in Hungary

 Budapest’s city centre has a metro system with four lines in operation.
-This includes the historically significant Line 1, continental Europe's oldest underground railway.
+This includes the historically significant Line 1, mainland Europe's oldest underground railway.

 Taxis offer a fast and reasonably cheap way of getting around Hungarian cities and towns.
-There are numerous operators and fares vary depending on the company and time of day.
-Expats should note that Hungarian taxi drivers are notorious for trying to rip off foreigners, so it’s important to ensure that the meter is turned on and running correctly.
-Otherwise, it is best to agree on the fare before embarking on a journey.
+There are numerous operators, and fares vary depending on the company and time of day.
+Expats should note that Hungarian taxi drivers are notorious for trying to overcharge foreigners, so it’s important to ensure that the meter is turned on and running correctly.
+Otherwise, it's best to agree on the fare before embarking on a journey.

-Local legislature and an established public transport network have limited the expansion of rideshare services into Hungary.
-However, app-based transport services such as Fotaxi, City Taxi and Taxify flourish in Budapest, while City Taxi also operates in the cities of Eger, Debrecen, Székesfehérvár, Szombathely, Miskolc and Kaposvár.
-Ridesharing services are often preferred to taxi services as it gives expats more control over routes and service prices.
+Local legislation and an established public transport network have limited the expansion of ride-share services in Hungary.
+However, app-based transport services such as Fotaxi, City Taxi and Bolt (Taxify) flourish in Budapest.
+Ride-sharing services are often preferred to taxi services, as they give expats more control over routes and service prices.

 Driving in Hungary

-Hungarian highways and urban roads are generally in a good condition and, due to the country’s small size, most domestic destinations can be reached within two to three hours.
-However, driving in Hungary can be a stressful experience because of erratic nature of Hungarian drivers who often ignore the rules of the road.
-Traffic is heavy in Budapest and other cities and parking can be a problem.
+Hungarian highways and urban roads are generally in excellent condition and, thanks to the country’s compact size, most domestic destinations can be reached within two to three hours.
+Be that as it may, driving in Hungary can be a stressful experience because of the erratic nature of Hungarian drivers, who often ignore the rules of the road.
+Traffic is heavy in Budapest and other cities, and parking can be a problem.
 With the country’s extensive public transport system and urban transport links, it may be unnecessary for expats living in Hungary to own a car.

 EU citizens can drive in Hungary with their national driving licence.
-Non-EU nationals can drive in Hungary for a period of a year with an international driving licence and their national driving licence, after which time they need to apply for a Hungarian licence.
+Non-EU nationals can drive in Hungary for a year with an international driving licence and their national driving licence, after which they will need to apply for a Hungarian licence.

 Cars in Hungary drive on the right-hand side of the road.
-The speed limit for cars is 50km/h in suburban areas and 130km/h on motorways.
-Hungary has a zero tolerance policy regarding drinking and driving, and road blocks and checks by the traffic police are common.
+The country has a zero-tolerance policy regarding drinking and driving, and the traffic police frequently set up road blocks and checks.

 Tolled motorways connect cities and towns.
 Expats driving in Hungary need to have an e-vignette to use motorways.
 These can be purchased online and are valid immediately.
 Such e-vignettes are available for four-day, one-week, one-month or one-year periods.